 Hiriam Williams, more popularly known as Hank Williams, is one of the most influential singers of the 20th Century.
 A star that shone brightly for a short time, Williams influenced a host of superstars that followed in his rather large shoes.

-He wrote gospel songs under the alter ego, Luke the Drifter, and though many of the songs were only performed on his radio show, some 40 gospel songs exist.
-Some of these include “I Saw The Light,” Wealth Won’t Save Your Soul,” and “A Home In Heaven.”
+He wrote gospel songs under the alter ego Luke the Drifter, and though many of the songs were only performed on his radio show, some 40 gospel songs exist.
+These include “I Saw the Light,” Wealth Won’t Save Your Soul,” and “A Home in Heaven.”

-Known mainly as a country singer, he’s been inducted into the Country Music Hall, as well as the Rock ‘n’ Roll and Songwriters Music Hall of Fame.
-Williams is also a Pulitzer Prize recipient for his songwriting skills and pivotal role in defining country music.
+Known mainly as a country singer, Williams was inducted into the Country Music Hall, as well as the Rock and Roll and Songwriters Music Hall of Fame.
+He is also a Pulitzer Prize recipient for his songwriting skills and pivotal role in defining country music.

 However, Williams battled demons.
 His many vices, which included alcohol and drug abuse, severely compromised his wealth.
-He died in 1953 at only 29 years old, but his legacy lives on.
+He passed away in 1953 at only 29 years old, but his legacy lives on.

 23. Tamela Mann

 In 2005, Mann and her husband, who is also a gospel singer, established their own record label.
-That same year, Mann released her debut album, and the lead single “Speak Lord” hit the Gospel charts, peaking at #4.
+That same year, she released her debut album, and the lead single, “Speak Lord,” hit the Gospel charts, peaking at #4.

 24. Marvin Winans